About Stanford Department of Athletics, Physical Education and Recreation

 Education and Experience

-Bachelor’s degree and five years of related experience or a combination of relevant education and relevant experience.
-Master’s degree in exercise or recreation related field preferred.
+Bachelor's degree and three years of relevant experience or a combination of education and relevant experience.
+Master’s degree in exercise related field preferred.

 Knowledge, Skills, and Abilities

-Experience in fitness, sports and aquatics programming, facility management, health promotion, and/or wellness coaching.
+Experience in aquatics programming, health promotion, and/or wellness coaching.

 Excellent interpersonal, written and oral communication skills